BHFock/git-cl/README.md

 ## Project status

-`git-cl` is feature-complete and stable, with core functionality tested locally.
-While it hasn’t seen long-term, real-world use yet, it’s ready for practical work.

-The tool is intentionally minimal and developed as a personal side project.
+`git-cl` is developed as a personal side project.
 Future updates may happen as time and interest allow, but no ongoing development or community involvement is planned.

 Use, fork, or adapt freely under the BSD license.